CJYD/WGU-Skateboard-Shop/README.md

         System.out.println("Number of Parts"+partRepository.count());
         System.out.println(partRepository.findAll());

-Change file: AddProductController lines 18,  52 - 112.
+Changed file: AddProductController lines 18,  52 - 112.
 This controller now handles checking if the same product name exist and if so creating a "multi-pack" product with the modified name.
 Added to the method conditional checks to properly add a product or to properly update a product.

         import java.util.HashSet;